 Funding for arts education is a hot topic for most cities.
-Unfortunately, when budgets are out of balance, the arts are first to suffer.
-Certainly, while many communities recognize it as a problematic pattern, Portland residents are actually doing something about it.
+Unfortunately, when budgets are out of balance, the arts are typically the first to suffer.
+Certainly, while many communities recognize it as a problematic pattern, the portland art tax is actually doing something about it.

 In November of 2012, Portland voters (by an impressive 62%), approved the city’s new “Arts and Education Access Fund.”
 This “arts tax” was introduced by The Creative Advocacy Network and heavily supported by Portland’s mayor at the time, Sam Adams.

 While the word “tax” often strikes fear and resistance in the hearts of citizens, the residents of Portland recognized that the increase only amounted to about $35 per household per year.
 In exchange, $10 million per year are earmarked for arts education.